microsoft/vscode-docs/docs/editor/tasks.md

 This instructs VS Code to scan the output of the **npm lint** script for problems using the ESLint stylish format.

-For Gulp, Grunt and Jake the task auto-detection works the same.
+For Gulp, Grunt, and Jake, the task auto-detection works the same.
 Below is an example of the tasks detected for the [vscode-node-debug](https://github.com/Microsoft/vscode-node-debug) extension.

 ![Gulp task auto-detection](images/tasks/gulp-auto-detect.png)